 When thinking about foundation – you can choose between light. medium or full cover.

-The key is to look for light, oil free formulations or even a mineral powder.
+The key is to look for light, oil-free formulations or even mineral powder.
 Avoid foundations sticks – as they tend to be oily in their nature – it’s just the way they are made.

 The key with foundation is to make sure you set it.
 Don’t get me wrong, the foundation is important, but powder is the key to making your wedding makeup last all day.

 I love MAC Prep & Prime, it is colourless and works on all skin tones.
-Avoid using under the eye – especially if you have a mature skin, as fine lines can end up looking like full on wrinkles.
+Avoid using under the eye – especially if you have mature skin, as fine lines can end up looking like full-on wrinkles.

 Wedding Makeup Quick Fix

-Mineral powders are a great option e.g. cover tint by a la carte.
+Mineral powders are a great option when it comes to creating flawless bridal makeup for oily skin e.g. matte mineral foundation by a la carte.

 They’re quick and easy to apply, and you can go for a light or full cover just by changing how much product you apply.

-If you’re using your mineral powder on its own, just make sure to give your primer time to settle and dry on the face to make sure the the powder glides effortlessly over the skin and doesn’t stick to the skin.
+When you’re using your mineral powder on its own, just make sure to give your primer time to settle and dry on the face.
+So ensuring the mineral powder glides on effortlessly and doesn’t stick to the skin.

-If your applying it over your foundation, set your foundation first with your translucent powder, then apply the mineral powder with a powder or clean blush brush, using small, gentle, circular movement to almost ‘push’ the product into the skin.
+You can then apply the mineral powder with a big clean blush brush, using small, gentle, circular movement to almost ‘push’ the product into the skin.

 Avoid mineral powders with shimmer added as they will bring back the shine we’re working hard to get rid of.